What are vaccinations (vaccines)?

 One deadly disease, smallpox, has been completely eliminated

 Other serious diseases such as polio Polio Polio is a viral infection that can affect the nerves that control your muscles.
-Polio spreads when people eat infected food or water or touch an infected surface and then touch their mouth... read more , diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure How Bacteria Shape Up) Corynebacterium diphtheriae... read more , and tetanus Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
+Polio spreads when people eat infected food or water or touch an infected surface and then touch their mouth... read more , diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure ) Corynebacterium diphtheriae.
+Some types... read more , and tetanus Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
 The toxin makes muscles contract involuntarily and become rigid.
 Tetanus usually develops after a wound... read more now almost never happen in the United States

 If infections are rare, why should my child get vaccines?